fborrasumh/MMIV-DLN-AI-2021/project_pitch/README.md

 ## Practicalities
 * You'll present your pitch for the lecturers and your fellow students of the course.
 See the course schedule.
 * The presentation order will be random and shared through Discord.
-* We will stop you after 5 minutes to leave ~1 min for questions and for swapping to the next speaker.
+* We will stop you after 5 minutes.